faerber-lab/faerber-lab.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Paper GNNavi accepted at Findings of ACL’24.
+Paper <a href='https://arxiv.org/abs/2402.11709'>GNNavi</a> accepted at Findings of ACL’24.
 See you in Bangkok!